Integrations

 Four signals usually appear before a ConvertKit integration outgrows no-code:

-• You’re paying for a high-tier Zapier plan and still rate-limiting.
+- You’re paying for a high-tier Zapier plan and still rate-limiting.
 Premium tiers solve the task count, not the rate of triggers per minute.
-A campaign that adds 5,000 subscribers in an hour will overrun most Zap chains.
+In our experience, a campaign that adds 5,000 subscribers in an hour will overrun most Zap chains.

-• The same data is being “owned” by two systems.
+- The same data is being “owned” by two systems.
 Tags live in ConvertKit, customer state lives in your CRM, and someone has to decide which one is right when they disagree.
-Zaps can’t adjudicate; they just write the latest value over the other.
+A simple Zap typically just writes the latest value over the other — adjudication logic has to live somewhere, and the no-code tool isn’t designed to be where it lives.

-Hitting one of those is usually fine.
-Hitting two or more is when custom integration work pays back the cost of building it.
+One of those on its own is usually fine.
+Two or more is where custom integration work starts paying back what it costs to build.

 Pattern 1 — ConvertKit + Bonjoro: personalised video triggered by tags

-Bonjoro is built for one-to-one video, which means the moment of triggering matters and rate limits hurt more than usual.
-The integration most people try is: tag added in ConvertKit — Zap fires — Bonjoro task created — user records a video later.
+Bonjoro is built for one-to-one video, so the moment of triggering matters and rate limits hurt more than usual.
+The first version most teams try: tag added in ConvertKit — Zap fires — Bonjoro task created — user records a video later.

 That works for low volume.
 It falls apart when:

-• Subscribers get the same tag twice (re-subscribed, restored from a backup, manually re-tagged) and Bonjoro ends up with duplicate tasks.
+- Subscribers get the same tag twice (re-subscribed, restored from a backup, manually re-tagged) and the destination ends up with duplicate tasks.

 The custom shape: